 Option Description Embedded SATA Enables the embedde default. ed SATA option to be set to Off , AHCI , or RAID modes.
-This option is set to AHCI Mode by Security Freeze Lock ze Lock command to the embedded SATA drives during POST.
-This option is applicable only option is set to Enabled by default.
-Write Cache Enables or disables th default. e command for the embedded SATA drives during POST.
-This option is set to Disabled by Port A Sets the drive type of f the selected device.
-When the Embedded SATA setting is AHCI Mode , BIOS support is always enabled.
+This option is set to AHCI Mode by Security Freeze Lock Sends Security Freeze Lock command to the embedded SATA drives during POST.
+This option is applicable only for AHCI Mode.
+This option is set to Enabled by default.
+Write Cache Enables or disables the command for the embedded SATA drives during POST.
+This option is set to Disabled by default.
+Port n Sets the drive type of the selected device.
+For AHCI Mode or RAID Mode , BIOS support is always enabled.
 Option Description Model Specifies the drive model of the selected device.
+Drive Type Specifies the type of drive attached to the SATA port.
+Capacity Specifies the total capacity of the drive.
+This field is undefined for removable media devices such as optical drives.